PHP Class: x_class_api

 The x_class_api

-Use the class by including /_framework/classes/x_class_api.php
+Use this class by including /_framework/classes/x_class_api.php

 .

-or mysqli
+mysqli

-: Required for MySQL database interaction.
+: Required for database operations.

-Column |
+Column Name |

 Description |